Chinese Masterpieces

 Imperial Ru-Ware Tribute Burner with Red Glaze from the Northern

 This exquisitely crafted Northern Song Dynasty Ru-wares red glazed burner, adorned with handles, represents a significant tribute piece intended for the Emperor and his Court.
 The burner features an elegantly fire-gilded copper band encircling the rim, which exhibits layered reddish cuprite and green botryoidal malachite corrosion, underscoring its historic significance.
 Accompanying microscopic examinations validate the absence of agate within the glaze, while the gilded copper band displays distinct cuprite and malachite corrosion, which serve as verifiable indicators of the piece's considerable age and authenticity.
 Such findings offer a level of reliability surpassing that of thermoluminescence testing and are widely accepted by experts as paramount criteria for authentication, rendering the piece impervious to forgery.
-The burner exhibits a striking red glaze, complemented by a fine crackle observable under magnification; notably, the glaze possesses a smooth texture and is devoid of agate in glaze mix.
+The burner exhibits a striking red glaze, complemented by a fine crackle observable under magnification; notably, the glaze possesses a smooth texture and is devoid of agate in the glaze mix.
 The base of the burner showcases three minute spur marks, akin to sesame seeds in size, bottom an intricately carved tribute mark.
 With an approximate diameter of 4 3/4 inches, this remarkable artifact is recognized as a remnant from Emperor Huizong's surviving collection of Northern Song Imperial Ru ware. ppjrs

 (click image to enlarge)